Skip Breadcrumb Links

 - Wills, Estates and Trusts - Answers to frequently-asked-questions about these topics from the Government of Ontario.

-- Power of Attorney - Information about Power of Attorney from the Government of Ontario.
+- What is a Power of Attorney and why do I need one? - Information about Power of Attorney from the Government of Ontario.
 Power of Attorney gives someone else the right to act on your behalf, if you are unable to do so.

 - Planning Your Estate - Tips and information about wills, taxes, insurance policies and estate planning.
 From the Ontario Securities Commission.